serjozhka/Argument_coding_predictability_LTC/README.md

 # Argument_coding_predictability_LTC
 This archive contains supplementary materials for the paper entitled “Cross-linguistic argument-coding predictability and the lexical meaning of the verb” submitted to “Linguistic typology at the crossroads”.
 This archive is organized into four folders with the files as described below.

+This repository is licensed under the Creative Commons Attribution 4.0 International License.
+You are free to share and adapt the material, provided appropriate credit is given.

 # 1_Input_data
 1. Several spreadsheets containing data used as input for the analysis